 How The Insurance Company Evaluates Your Credibility

-Your credibility — whether the claims examiner believes your pain is as bad as you say it is – is key in chronic pain cases.
+Your credibility — whether the claims examiner believes your pain is as bad as you claim — is key in chronic pain cases.
 To evaluate your credibility, a disability insurance claims handler will consider some or all of the following factors (in addition to evaluating whether your objective test results support your subjective pain complaints):

 - How often you have been to the doctor;